RMWeerasinghe/RMWeerasinghe.github.io/README.md

 Portfolio website built in Angular

-This was a website built to showcase my academic qualifications, technical skills and projects.
+This is a website built to showcase my academic qualifications, technical skills and projects.

 ### Technologies Used